 Whether you offer a half-day on Friday, a chance to come in at noon on Monday, or the ability to work from home a few days a week, your employees will feel motivated to keep showing up and performing their best.

 Providing memorable experiences for your sales team is another way to inspire their productivity and increase your company’s profitability.
 The top “wow” incentives amongst millennial employees are adventure and wellness activities like yoga, hiking, and extreme sports.

 Show your sales team you honor a healthy work-life balance by rewarding them with a gym membership.
 Whether it’s the YMCA down the road or a subscription service to the trendy boutique fitness studio in town, you’re encouraging your sales team to remain active.
 Cooking classes, golf lessons, or a spa day are a few other options that fall under the category of experiential incentives your employees will love.

 Ultimately, your rewards should match your employees’ interests.
 Personalize their prize and make their experience a remarkable one.

 Practical gifts, especially in the tech world, can help your sales team manage their accounts more efficiently and are great items to introduce into your rewards program.
 Your employees will appreciate popular gadgets like tablets and smartwatches, especially if you let them customize the new toy’s color or settings.

 You can also offer your sales team the opportunity to attend classes, seminars, or industry events.
 Showing them that you are willing to invest time and money in their future will motivate them to become even better at their craft of closing the deal.

 Ultimately, inspiring motivation is about finding what makes your employees go the extra mile.
-Check out our employee rewards solutions to learn more about sales team incentives and how we can help you provide rewards that make a difference.
+Check out our sales incentives and employee rewards solutions and learn more about sales team incentives and how we can help you provide rewards that make a difference.